XanderBert/EOS/README.md

 - [SLANG](https://github.com/shader-slang/slang)

 > [!NOTE]
-> These dependencies are fetched automatically by CMake during the configuration step using FetchContent (or similar macros defined in `cmake/FetchMacros.cmake`).
+> These dependencies are fetched automatically by CMake during the configuration step using FetchContent
 # Building
 This project is built using CMake and Ninja.